Ficool

 Mother, who had returned and taken a seat beside Father, noticed the shift in mood and spoke up.
 "This is not the time or place for such discussions," she said, her voice firm but gentle.

-I guessed they were talking about the Hator Empire.
-From what I had picked up in books and rumors, Valeria and Hator had clashed in small skirmishes over the past decade but never escalated to a full war.
+Lucian guessed they were talking about the Hator Empire.
+From what he had picked up in books and rumors, Valeria and Hator had clashed in small skirmishes over the past decade but never escalated to a full war.
 Recently, Hator's rapid expansion has destabilized the northern regions, leading to rebel groups and raids along Valeria's borders.

 Father gave Mother a small smile.
 "It is fine, dear," he said in a casual tone.
 Then he looked back at the duke.
 "But I suspect that is not the only reason you are here, right?"